 Tip #3: Put Ideas Into Action

-Symptoms of ADHD doesn’t have to mean the mediocrity and landing your dream job.
+Symptoms of ADHD shouldn’t stop you from landing your dream job.
 Learn how to find confidence, ignore distractions, and put ideas into action with these quick tips for climbing to the top of your profession.

 People at the top of every profession share one quality: They get things done.
 This ability supersedes intelligence, talent, and connections in determining the size of your salary and the speed of your advancement.